Know Your Enemy: Social Dynamics of Hacking

 After what seems like a very long few weeks for students, mentors and org-admins alike, the waiting is finally over!
 If you haven’t already seen it, the GSoC 2012 student selection results were formally announced by Google on Monday April 23rd:

 After a slower than usual start, this years Google Summer of Code (GSoC) student applications period closed at 19:00 UTC on Friday April 6th, with a major application rush in the last couple of days which kept us busy right up to the deadline!
 Many thanks to all the interested students who applied, and our mentors and org admins for taking the time to respond to students on IRC, email and through Melange.
+Even if you don’t get accepted as student for GSoC 2012 with the Honeynet Project, please do consider trying to work on your chosen project and becoming part of our community anyway, as we are all volunteers and would be happy to welcome and support you too.

-If you have been following our blog you’ll know that the Honeynet Project was very happy to have been accepted as a mentoring organization for [applying to the Honeynet Project](https://www.google-melange.com/gsoc/document/show/gsoc_program/google/gsoc2012/home>Google Summer of Code (GSoC) 2012.If you are a student interested in <a href=), the student application deadline is 19:00 UTC on Friday April 6th.
-So with 3 days to go, you need to be planning on submitting your project application vi the Melange system soon.
+If you are a student interested in applying to the Honeynet Project, the student application deadline is 19:00 UTC on Friday April 6th.
+So with 3 days to go, you need to be planning on submitting your project application via the Melange system soon.
+To avoid disappointment, please don’t leave your application until the last minute - you can edit as often as you want before the deadline.

 On March 31, 2012, the Honeynet Project published a draft Code of Conduct and a statement about Ethics in Computer Security Research: Kelihos.B/Hlux.B botnet takedown.